lumeland/lume.land/docs/advanced/deployment.md

 </lume-code>

-The command download and install deno and then run lume to build the site.

 ## Vercel

-[Vercel](https://vercel.com/) is another popular service to build and deploy Jamstack site.
-Like Netlify, it doesn't have Deno available by default so the build command must install it.
+[Vercel](https://vercel.com/), doesn't have Deno available by default so the build command must install it.

 ```sh